Budget development

 Normally, the UW considers items that cost over $2,000 and have an expected life of at least one year to be considered equipment.
 Contact companies and manufacturers to obtain price estimates for equipment.
 Occasionally, sponsors will require quotes to be included in the proposal.

-Are individuals outside the UW necessary for completion of the project?
-Do they take part in the design, outcome and reporting of the project?
-If so, a subcontract will need to be included in the budget.
+If individuals outside the UW necessary for completion of the project or they take part in the design, outcome and reporting of the project, then a subcontract will need to be included in the budget.
 A detailed budget, scope of work and letter of intent are required.
 These costs are included as a line item in the budget.

-In cases where they are not part of the methodology and are simply offering advice, they are consultants and we need a scope for work and a total cost with the price broken down accordingly ($/hr, $/sample, $/day).
-If the proposer required outside assistance, such as transcription, then that is considered a service.
+If they are not directly involved in the methodology and are only providing advice, they are considered consultants.
+In such cases, we require a scope of work and a total cost, with the price itemized as $/hour, $/sample, or $/day.
+If the proposer requires outside assistance, such as transcription, then that is considered a service.

 Tuition